-Select Energy Efficient to support power-saving mode.
+Select Energy Efficiency to support power-saving mode.
 Select Custom to customize system power settings.
-Select Max Performance to optimize system performance.

-Select Disabled to disable power-saving settings.
-The options are Disable, Energy Efficient, and Custom.
+Select Disable to disable power-saving settings.
+The options are Disable, Energy Efficiency, and Custom.

-If the option is set to Energy Efficient or Custom, the following items will display:
+If the above is set to 'Custom' the following options are displayed: